These are short articles I have published over the years, listed by date.

 1995–June 13: “Not a ‘good war’.”
 The Mennonite.
 [Reflections on why World War II should not be celebrated.]

 1996–April 23: “Making the penultimate too important often leads to violence.”
-The Mennonite.
+Gospel Herald.
+[Uses King Solomon’s story as a warning about making institutions too important.]

 1997–July 1: “Who are my mother and my brothers?”
 The Mennonite.
 [Jesus argued against making family and ethnic ties more central to status in the faith community than faithfulness to his teaching.]